Last Updated on 10/27/20 by Rose Palmer

 In Kyoto I saw Japanese gardens that were all moss with rocks artfully placed to achieve the greatest aesthetic impact.
 Here in the natural environment, mother nature placed the rocks every which way, and over time covered them in thick sheets of moss, with a creek adding sound and moisture to the scene.
 This scenery, though wild and without order, was no less beautiful than the perfect, planned gardens that it undoubtedly inspired.

 To get to Mt.
 Mitake, we started at Tokyo’s Shinjuku station where we took the JR Churo line to Ome station (about 75 minutes).
 At Ome station we changed trains for Mitake station (waiting on the opposite platform of the arriving train – 20 minute ride).
 Both train rides are covered by the JR pass.
-From the Mitake station, we took the bus to the lower station of the cable car (about 10 min).
+From the Mitake station, we took bus no. 10 to the lower station of the Takimoto cable car station (about 10 min).

 Tokyo is a great city to visit.
-But if you are looking for a calming retreat, I suggest spending a day on Mt.
-MItake.
+But if you are looking for a calming retreat, I suggest spending a day on Mount Mitake.

 Thanks for visiting.